rtyuiop-rurs/MMU-CAS-counselling-appointment-system/README.md

 - Safari 13+
 - Edge 80+

-## 🤝 Contributing

-Please read the contributing guidelines before submitting pull requests or issues.

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under MMU

-## 🆘 Support

-For technical support or questions about the system, please contact the MMU IT department or refer to the system documentation.

----

 **Note**: This system is designed specifically for Multimedia University's counseling department and follows their operational workflows and privacy requirements.